 Florence P. Minch Stauffacher was born in 1881 in Hooppole, Illinois, and studied to become a teacher at Northwestern College in Naperville, Illinois.
 Following two years of teaching near her hometown, she decided to become a missionary and in 1905 she joined Africa Inland Mission and departed for Africa.
 Enroute she was hospitalized in England for diphtheria and did not complete her journey to Kenya until 1906.
 In 1906, she married John W. Stauffacher.
 In 1908, the Stauffachers' first son, Raymond, was born.
 Claudon was born in 1910.
 Mrs. Stauffacher's contribution to the work included not only teaching Bible lessons, but teaching reading, writing, arithmetic, and sewing.
-Following her husband's death in 1944, Mrs. Stauffacher moved to the AIM station at Oicha, Irumu, Kenya, where she served until returning to Ruwenzori before her death in 1959.
+Following her husband's death in 1944, Mrs. Stauffacher moved to the AIM station at Oicha, Irumu in the Belgian Congo, where she served until returning to Ruwenzori before her death in 1959.

 Scope and Content

 [NOTE: In the Scope and Content description, the notation "Folder 1-28" means Box 1, Folder 28.]